 Such rapid market growth predictions make it clear and how promising these new applications may well be.
 Logistics and delivery companies have already experienced the many advantages of traditional IoT, but the following are additional uses and benefits of Industrial IoT in six significant areas:

-1. Condition-based Maintenance
+1. Predictive Maintenance (PdM)

 Combining IIoT sensors with manufacturing equipment enables condition-based maintenance alerts.
 These sensors record temperature, humidity and other atmospheric conditions in the working environment, the composition of materials used, and the impact that shipping container/vehicle environmental conditions have had or may have on the product.
 All this information is beneficial to quality control.